How to Install MongoDB on Ubuntu 16.04

 To follow this tutorial, you will need:

-- One Ubuntu 16.04 server set up by following this initial server setup tutorial, including a sudo non-root user
+- One Ubuntu 16.04 server set up by following this initial server setup tutorial, including a sudo non-root user and a firewall.

 Step 1 — Adding the MongoDB Repository

 MongoDB is already included in Ubuntu package repositories, but the official MongoDB repository provides most up-to-date version and is the recommended way of installing the software.
 In this step, we will add this official repository to our server.

 Ubuntu ensures the authenticity of software packages by verifying that they are signed with GPG keys, so we first have to import they key for the official MongoDB repository.

 - sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv EA312927